atoum/atoum/README.markdown

 	> Running duration: 0.08 second.
 	> Success (1 test, 1 method, 2 assertions, 0 error, 0 exception) !

-### Étape 6 : Complétez vos tests et recommencez le cycle à partir de l'étape 3
+### Step 6 : Complete your tests and restart the cycle from Step 3

 	<?php